← Back to Blog

 Seasonal Demand Patterns

-Nova Scotia's STR market operates on a highly seasonal schedule.
-Coastal properties see their highest demand during the summer months, while the shoulder seasons - late spring and early fall - bring moderate activity.
-Winter bookings typically drop off unless tied to urban centres or specific seasonal events.
-Weather also plays a major role in short-term rental performance.
-Positive forecasts can drive last-minute reservations, while poor conditions often lead to cancellations.
+Nova Scotia's STR market follows highly seasonal patterns.
+Coastal properties see peak demand during summer months, while shoulder seasons (late spring and early fall) generate moderate activity.
+Winter bookings typically decline unless in urban centers or tied to specific events.

 Popular Regions and Property Types